Joshimath

-Joshimath, also known as Jyotirmath, is a town and a municipal board in Chamoli District in the Indian state of Uttarakhand.
+Joshimath, also known as Jyotirmath, is a town and a municipal board in Chamoli District in the state of Uttarakhand.
 Located at a height of 6,150 feet (1,875 m), it is a gateway to several Himalayan mountain climbing expeditions, trekking trails and pilgrim centres like Badrinath.
-It is home to one of the four cardinal pīthas established by Adi Shankara.
+It is home to one of the four cardinal pīthas believed by tradition to be established by Adi Shankara.

 Since 7 February 2021, the area was severely affected by the 2021 Uttarakhand flood and its aftermath.
 The town is confirmed to be sinking due to its geographic location being along a running ridge.

 History

-Between 7th and 11th centuries C.E., Katyuri kings, ruled the area of varying extent from their capital at "Katyur" (modern day Baijnath) valley in Kumaon.
+Between the 7th and 11th centuries C.E., Katyuri kings ruled the area of varying extent from their capital at "Katyur" (modern day Baijnath) valley in Kumaon.
 The Katyuri dynasty was founded by Vashudev Katyuri.
 The ancient Basdeo temple at Joshimath is attributed to Vasu Dev.
 Vasu Dev was of Buddhist origin, but later followed Brahminical practices and the brahminical practices of Katyuri kings in general is sometimes attributed to a vigorous campaign of Adi Shankara (788-820 CE).

-According to Badari dutt pande in his book "kumaon ka itihas" he mentioned, Joshimath was the initial capital of Katyur dynasty and later on they shifted to Kartikeyapur (modern day Baijnath).
-King Vasudev was a devotee of god Narsingh (avatar of lord Vishnu).
-One day he went for hunting and lord Narsingh came in his home as disguised, his wife offered food to the god.
-After eating the food the god went in king's room for taking rest.
-When king arrived from hunting he got angry after seeing a man sleeping in his bed, he took his sword and cut the left hand of god.
+According to Badri Datt Pandey in his book Kumaon Ka Itihas, Joshimath was the original capital of the Katyur dynasty before it moved to Kartikeyapur (modern day Baijnath).
+According to the story, king Vasudev was a devotee of Narsingh (avatar of lord Vishnu).
+One day he went hunting and lord Narsingh came to his home disguised.
+His wife offered food to the god.
+After eating the food the god went in the king's room for some rest.
+When the king returned from hunting he got angry after seeing a man sleeping in his bed.
+He took his sword and cut the left hand of god.
 Instead of blood, milk started flowing from the wound.
-After seeing this king realised the disguised person is not a common man.
+After seeing this, the king realised the disguised person was not a common man.
 He asked for forgiveness from the god.
-The god said he came because he was happy with his kingdom but after this incident he is cursing the king to move to new location (that is Baijnath) and because of this wound, the statue in temple will also have weak left hand and a time will come when this left hand from the statue will fall off that will be the end of his dynasty.
+The god said he came because he was happy with his kingdom but after this incident he cursed the king to move to a new location (Baijnath).
+Because of this wound, the statue in the temple will also have a weak left hand.
+When the statue's hand will fall off, this will be the end of his dynasty.

 Katyuri kings were displaced by the Panwar dynasty in the 11th century AD.